-ADX Analysis and ADX Signals
+ADX Technical Analysis and ADX Signals

-Created by J. Welles Wilder
+Developed by J. Welles Wilder

-This a momentum indicator used to determine the strength of a price trend: it's derived from the DMI - Directional Movement Index which has 2 lines.
+This a momentum indicator used to determine the strength of a forex price trend: it's derived from the DMI - Directional Movement Index which has 2 lines.

 +DI - Positive Directional Movement Index